adithyasunil26/Carry-Lookahead-Adder/README.md

 # 4-bit Carry Lookahead Adder

+[ Course project for VLSI Design ]

-This project is a simple 4-bit carry lookahead adder.
+This project is a 4-bit carry lookahead adder.
 The RTL implementation in Verilog, SPICE netlist and MAGIC layouts are present in this repository.

 For more information about the design and implementation check out the [project report](Report.md)